goedzo/cordova-plugin-barcodescanner-browser-support/README.md

 ## Browser usage ##

 This fork uses the browser functionalities to open the user media, allowing the camera to be used.
-The javascript code to decode a barcode is a fork of: https://github.com/zxing-js/library
+The javascript code to decode a barcode comes from: https://github.com/zxing-js/library

 The "scan" functionality to enter the barcode manually still works.
 This ensures that existing applications do not break with the addition of this feature.
 However, you can add a video element to your page.
 The plugin will look for a HTML element with the id "barcodeScanStream".